 What's worse than the smell of last night's alcohol or (gasp, literally) cigarette smoke?
 The smell of last night's alcohol and smoke mixed with the smell of last night's slightly sweaty guests, all of whom danced over zealously at some point or other to Come On Eileen, and whatever you served up to eat.

 So, make a start by drawing all the curtains to maximise daylight (helps to see what you're cleaning, too), and opening enough windows to create a through-draught.
-This doesn't have to be for too long if you're cleaning in the depths of winter, but long enough to air the room and leave it/you feeling refreshed.
+This doesn't have to be for too long if you're cleaning up after a party in the depths of winter, but long enough to air the room and leave it/you feeling refreshed.

 3. Collect and dispose of all the empty bottles